Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 # INSTALL NOTE: Please delete any old GitHub subdirectory from this repository and definitely the old Geolog Project because we have had some major changes in the workflow with the addtion of the handling of the Thomeer parameters and FWL Search rountine.
 To install the Geolog project, delete the old ArabD_GitHub Geolog project, unzip the project in this repository and copy this 'new and improved' version of the Geolog project to your PG_PROJECTS location.

-#### You will also need to be able to load the following python libraries installed in your Geolog PG_PYTHON_EXE site area:
+#### You will also need to have loaded the following python libraries installed in your Geolog PG_PYTHON_EXE site area:
 - import geolog
 - import pandas as pd
 - import numpy as np